Paul Thienphrapa

 Johns Hopkins University

-Snake robot for cardiac surgery with 3D ultrasound vision (with R. Taylor, P. Kazanzides, A. Popovic)
+Autonomous surgical robot for the heart with 3D ultrasound vision (with R. Taylor, P. Kazanzides, A. Popovic)

 • MSE, Computer Science | Embedded Systems